nmufundirwa/GROUP-4-ASSIGNMENT-PYTHON-FOR-MEDICAL-IMAGING-PROCESSING/README.md

 # Medical Image Processor and Classifier

-The project is a Python-based medical imaging processor that provides a set of tools for loading, processing, classifying and saving medical images.
+This Python project offers a suite of tools for medical image loading, processing, classification, and saving.

 ## Project Structure